Skip to content

 • Use TwitchDownloader’s JSON export if you need searchable records.
 Plain text works for casual review, but JSON lets you filter by user, timestamp, or emote.

 • Combine Chatty with Mod View.
 Chatty handles real-time logging while Mod View gives you historical user data.
-Together they cover every angle.
+Together they cover live review, post-stream review, and user-specific checks.

 • Back up chat logs to cloud storage.
 Local files can get lost.
 A Google Drive or Dropbox folder for stream logs takes 2 minutes to set up.